getCannaBiz/cannabiz-menu/README.md

 **Please note that the master branch is under active development.**

-If you're looking for a stable version to use with your website, you can download [WP Dispensary](https://www.wordpress.org/plugins/wp-dispensary) from the official WordPress repository.
+Looking for a stable version to use with your website?
+Download [WP Dispensary](https://www.wordpress.org/plugins/wp-dispensary) from the WordPress plugin directory.

 ## Dispensary Menu Features